outdoorsafetylab/geoipd/.github/SETUP.md

 - **Trigger**: Push to `master` branch
 - **Actions**:
   - Builds Docker image with git metadata
-  - Pushes to Google Container Registry
+  - Pushes to Google Artifact Registry
   - Deploys to Cloud Run service `geoipd-alpha`
   - Tests service with known IPs (8.8.8.8 and 1.1.1.1)